Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

 \subsubsection{Domain Feature Distribution Visualization}

 This section presents an in-depth visualization analysis of feature representations learned by the DRSF framework.
-Fig.~\ref{fig:tsne_ablation_domain} illustrates feature distributions extracted from the real source domain, real target domains, and synthetic pseudo-target domains.
+We use t-SNE to illustrate feature distributions extracted from the real source domain, unseen real target domains, and synthetic pseudo-target domains, as shown in Fig.~\ref{fig:tsne_ablation_domain}.

-Fig.~\ref{fig:tsne_ablation_domain}(a) reveals that the baseline model (Faster R-CNN) forms distinct domain clusters in the feature space: the three real domains—Daytime-Clear (blue circles), Daytime-Foggy (orange squares), and Night-Sunny (green triangles)—form mutually independent clusters, indicating a substantial domain shift.
-Notably, the synthetic pseudo-target domain data also exhibits a distribution distinct from the real domains, suggesting that models lacking feature decoupling and reassembly cannot effectively leverage synthetic data to bridge domain gaps.
-Conversely, Fig.~\ref{fig:tsne_ablation_domain}(b) showcases the feature distribution learned by DRSF, presenting a markedly different pattern where the feature distributions of the three real domains exhibit high overlap, domain boundaries become less defined, and a more unified feature space emerges.
-This feature alignment directly confirms DRSF's capability for domain-invariant representation learning.
-In particular, the features of the real source domain (blue) and the two real target domains (orange and green) are closely integrated, indicating that DRSF successfully constructs a cross-domain shared semantic space, effectively overcoming superficial feature differences induced by environmental variations.
+Fig.~\ref{fig:tsne_ablation_domain}(a) reveals that the baseline model (Faster R-CNN) forms distinct domain clusters in the feature space.
+The three real domains—Daytime-Clear (blue circles), Daytime-Foggy (orange squares), and Night-Clear (green triangles)—form mutually independent clusters, indicating a substantial domain shift.
+The synthetic domain data also exhibits a distinct distribution, suggesting that models lacking effective feature manipulation cannot leverage synthetic data to bridge domain gaps.
+Conversely, Fig.~\ref{fig:tsne_ablation_domain}(b) showcases the powerful effect of our DRSF framework.
+It is crucial to interpret this result from the perspective of SDG, where the model has \textit{no access to real target domains during training}.
+The primary objective is not to align synthetic data with an unknown real target, but to learn a representation that is robust to variations across all unseen real domains.
+The key observation is that DRSF successfully aligns the features from all \textbf{real domains}.
+The features of the real source domain (blue circles) and the two real target domains (orange squares and green triangles) are closely integrated, forming a single, unified cluster.
+This demonstrates that DRSF has learned a domain-invariant representation for real-world conditions, achieving the main goal of SDG.
+Importantly, the synthetic pseudo-target domains move closer to the real-domain cluster yet remain partially distinct.
+This behavior is intentional and desirable in SDG: DRSF aligns content-related features while allowing style-related variations to differ, preventing the learned representation from being contaminated by non-photorealistic synthetic artifacts.
+Consequently, the synthetic data serves as a bridge that regularizes and expands the feature space to enhance robustness, without enforcing an unrealistic complete merger with real domains.